quellenform/t3x-iconpack/README.md

     - [Themify Icons](https://github.com/quellenform/t3x-iconpack-themify)
     - ...or create your own iconpack provider
 3. Add the provided TypoScript to your template
-4. (optional) Add the additional TypoScript templates if you use "bootstrap_package"
+4. (optional) Install the [EXT:bootstrap_package_iconpack](https://github.com/quellenform/t3x-bootstrap-package-iconpack) extension if you want to use iconpacks in conjunction with [EXT:bootstrap_package](https://github.com/benjaminkott/bootstrap_package/).

-> Note: If you use EXT:bootstrap_components, make sure you include the templates at the end, otherwise `lib.parseFunc_RTE` will be overwritten and the icons cannot be displayed by the RTE.
+> Note: If you use *EXT:bootstrap_package_iconpack*, make sure you include the templates at the end, otherwise `lib.parseFunc_RTE` will be overwritten by *EXT:bootstrap_package* and the icons cannot be displayed by the RTE.

 ## Extension Configuration